Which ergoPouch product should I choose?

 What is the difference between the Jersey Sleeping Bag and the Sheeting Sleeping Bag?

-The body of the Jersey Sleeping Bag is made out of a soft and stretchy knitted fabric (similar to standard t-shirt fabric).
-We would suggest using the Jersey Sleeping Bag for bubs that are ready to transition out of the Cocoon Swaddle Bag.
-Only available in 8-24 months.
+The body of the Jersey Sleeping Bag is made out of a soft and stretchy knitted organic cotton jersey fabric (similar to t-shirt fabric).
+Due to its slim-fit style and stretch factor, we would suggest using the Jersey Sleeping Bag for bubs that are ready to come out of their swaddle for an easier transition.

-The body of the Sheeting Sleeping Bag is made out of a 400+ thread count woven fabric (similar to a flat sheet you would use) with stretchy side panels.
-Available in two sizes, 2-12 months and 12-36 months.
+The body of the Sheeting Sleeping Bag is made out of a 400 thread count woven fabric (similar to a flat sheet you would use on your bd) with stretchy jersey side panels.
+The Sheeting Sleeping Bag has a wider fit than the Jersey Bag, and is suited to those babes who like a little more room in their bag to move such as older infants and toddlers.

-Why are there stretchy panels at the sides of your sleeping bags?
+Why are there stretchy panels at the sides of your Sheeting Sleeping Bags?

-1. As a baby starts to wriggle, the stretch panels allow for comfortable movement and prevent them getting tangled.
+1. As a baby starts to wriggle, the stretch panels allow for comfortable movement and prevent them getting tangled in the non-stretch sheeting material.

 2. The panels help with breathability, avoiding temperature variations and overheating.

-Why do you use cotton filling in your sleeping bags?
+Why do you use organic cotton filling in your sleeping bags?

 Sleeping with natural fibres can help your baby get a better night's sleep.
-Natural fibres disperse moisture from the skin, providing an even warmth and body temperature. ergoPouch sleeping bags are all highly breathable, keeping babies consistently warm without overheating.
-Synthetic fillings such as polyester do not have the same qualities and can lead to temperature variations throughout the night.
-They can also trap too much heat, which can be a particular problem for babies with eczema as this will aggravate the condition.
+Natural fibres disperse moisture from the skin, providing an even warmth and body temperature. ergoPouch swaddles, sleeping bags and sleep suits are all made from organic cotton, and our 2.5 TOG and 3.5 TOG products are filled with organic cotton.
+As a result, they are all highly breathable, keeping babies consistently warm without overheating.
+Synthetic fillings such as polyester do not have the same qualities and can lead to temperature variations throughout the night, and contribute to dangerous overheating.
+Trapping heat can also be a particular problem for babies with eczema, as this will aggravate the condition.

 My little one has started to unzip their sleeping bag - any tips?